minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 }
 ```

 Request specific contents of the JWT tokens are documented in the definition of each api endpoint.
-For providers who have already implemented the digid route: only the patientIdHash part of the jwt is different (it replaces the idHash).
+For providers who have already implemented the digid route: only the userHash part of the jwt is different (it replaces the idHash).

 When evaluating the JWT, the API endpoint should check:
 * Whether the JWT has a valid signature